Recognize and leverage these industry trends into mortgage lead generation opportunities…

 The World Property Journal reports that “We’ve continued to see strong and growing demand through the Midwest and Southeast for lease options and other unconventional rental options that allow highly-qualified renters to move towards home ownership.”
 Renters are tired of soaring rental rates that are outpacing wage growth.
 Millions are enjoying rebounding credit according to the credit bureaus.
 Yet, many just don’t trust the banks right now, or fear they won’t be able to satisfy the intense and meticulous paperwork burden demanded by conventional underwriting.

 Some bankers and mortgage loan officers may see this as competition that needs to be squashed.
-Forward thinking originators will see a huge opportunity to load their pipelines.
+As a result, forward thinking originators will see a huge opportunity to load their pipelines.
 For a start, this may be the last chance these sellers have to refinance and lock in more cash flow or tap equity in a lump sum.
 That’s immediate loan business.
 These buyers are also typically going to need a loan to cash out the seller in the next few years.
 Work with them, nurture them, and polish them as great borrowers, and you’ll have a mountain of easy business from loyal customers.

 Interest rates are probably going to keep going up.
 Everyone has beat the “it’s your last chance to refinance,” drum for years.
 A lot of those opportunities have passed.
 Yet, new purchase loans don’t have to die off.
 Whether it is first time buyer millennials and Generation Z, or buy and hold rental property investors, most of today’s buyers are thinking long term.
 They are focused on payment.
 Sell the payment, not the rate.
 For those focused on rate, offer buy downs to stay at or below that magic 5% number.